annb3l/annb3l/README.md

-- 👋 Hi, I’m @annb3l
+- 👋 Hi, I’m Annabel
-- 👀 I’m interested in ... software dev & AI research
+- 👀 I’m interested in ...
+Data Analytics, Software Development, & IT related roles
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ...
+Java, Python, C++
 - 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ... on here!
+- 📫 How to reach me ... on Linkedln!
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I'm addicted to linkedin
+I'm addicted to Linkedln...

 <!---
 annb3l/annb3l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.